folio-org/okapi/doc/guide.md

 ### Multiple interfaces

 Normally, Okapi proxy, allows exactly one module at once to provide a given interface.
-This, in principle, means that Okapi will be able to redirect traffict to exactly one handler at a time.
 By using interfaceType multiple in the provides section Okapi allows any number of modules to implement the same interface.
+The consequence, however, is that the user of the interface must choose which module to call.

-Let's try to perform that with the test module:
+Let's try to define a Module Descriptor for our test module used earlier.
+This time, however, we use the interfaceType multiple, so that Okapi allows multiple modules of interface test-basic to co-exist.

 ```
 cat > /tmp/okapi-proxy-foo.json <<END
 {
   "id": "test-foo-1.0.0",
-  "name": "Okapi test module",
+  "name": "Okapi module foo",
   "provides": [
     {
-      "id": "test-basic",
+      "id": "test-multi",
       "interfaceType": "multiple",
       "version": "2.2",
       "handlers": [